North Dakota Fighting Sioux controversy: Retirement of "Fighting Sioux"

 As part of the 2007 settlement agreement between UND and the NCAA, the "Fighting Sioux" trademark was to remain active and retained by UND or given to a Sioux tribe.
 Trademarks must be used to remain active, and thus Fighting Sioux clothing and other memorabilia remains available after retirement for purchase.

 Status

 Initially, the new nickname was greeted with booing so its use was avoided in the arena in the early days after the name change.
 Resistance to the new nickname comes mainly from hockey fans.
 A substantial number attend the games in their "Sioux" jerseys.
 Counterfeit Sioux jerseys are available as legitimate ones are no longer sold.
 Fighting Hawks merchandise was sold a year after the name change.

 To retain the trademark for the old name and logo and to prevent others from producing "Fighting Sioux" merchandise, the university must produce a limited series of items known as the "Dacotah Legacy Collection."

 A new logo, featuring a hawk head profile over "ND", was approved and was first used on the team helmets for the first football game September 1, 2016.
 Objections to the logo from some fans immediately followed.

+The events and arguments surrounding the nickname controversy were later documented in the film Fighting Over Sioux.